vaadin-component-factory/vcf-network/README.md

 ## Contributing

 To contribute to the component, please read [the guideline](https://github.com/vaadin/vaadin-core/blob/master/CONTRIBUTING.md) first.

+## Vaadin Prime

+This component is available in Vaadin Prime subscription.
+It is still open source, but you need to have a valid CVAL license in order to use it.
+Read more at: https://vaadin.com/pricing

 ## License